aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 ## Data Encryption Formats
 <a name="dataencryption"></a>

-Different barcode symbologies have different underlying data encryption approaches and capabilities.
-Some barcode specifications can be used to encode only numerical sequences so that barcode label size and the amount of data to be encoded are predefined for each symbology.
-Other barcodes imply encoding only digits or a limited set of characters and digits, while others can accept any byte sequence without limitations.
+Different symbologies have different underlying data encryption approaches and capabilities.
+Accordingly, barcode label size and the amount of data to be encoded are predefined for each symbology.
+Some barcode types allow encoding only digits or a limited set of characters and digits, while others can accept any byte sequence without limitations.
-Further in the article, several barcode types (*EAN13*, *Code11*, *GS1 Code128*, and *PDF17*)) with different data densities are presented as examples.
+Further in the article, several barcode types (*EAN13*, *Code11*, *GS1 Code128*, and *PDF417*)) with different data densities are presented as examples.

 **EAN13**
 *EAN13* barcodes can encode only numerical digits.
 Specifically, the *EAN13* data encryption format requires encoding precisely 12 digits with the 13th one used as a control sum calculated according to the specified algorithm.

 <p align="center"><image src="Ean13.png"></p>

-The following code snippet explains how to generate an *EAN13* barcode.
+The following code snippet explains how to generate *EAN13* barcodes.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.EAN13, "1234567890128");